ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

 - [Julia](../../programming_languages/julia/julia.md)
     - Julia is a programming language that is python but rewritten for speed (there are lots of other benefits but speed is what I use it for) I have been able to get some scripts running thousands of times faster when I rewrote them Julia
     - Julia is still really new though so it is limited in the available packages but again otherwise I wish I could write only in Julia
-- Firacode
+- FiraCode NF
-    - my favorite coding font, much better than the defaults it also hase font ligatures which are useful in programming
+    - my favorite coding font, much better than the defaults it also hase font ligatures which are useful in programming and supports [PowerLine](https://github.com/Jaykul/PowerLine)
 - R Studio
     - the defacto R programming IDE, I don't really like it much because it is ridiculously slow to use and I can do almost everything that I can in R Studio in VSCode, occasionally however I jump into R.Studio for the variable explorer and other little things
 - MikTeX